alejandromcsd/catalog-import/README.md

 ```

 # Notes
-1. The import program will allow you to indicate local paths for the following:
+1. During execution, program will allow you to enter local paths for the following:
-* Import file in csv format (see template.csv for sample format).
-Default value: "ciam.csv"
+* File path for import file in csv format (see template.csv for sample format).
+Default filepath: "ciam.csv"
-* Screenshots folder containing PNG images.
+* Folder path for Screenshots folder containing PNG images.
 Default value: "/images"

 2. Screenshots rules: